 Review Your Lease

-Every lease agreement should outline precisely what you need to do at move-out in order to get your deposit back.
-No two lease agreements are identical and the requirements your landlord included may be different that the ones you agreed to at your previous apartment.
+Every lease agreement should outline precisely what you need to do at move-out to get your deposit back.
+No two lease agreements are identical, and the requirements your landlord included may be different from those you agreed to at your previous apartment.
 Before you start packing up and moving out, make sure you understand what is expected of you.
 If you can’t find your lease, ask your landlord for a copy of it.
 This way, you’ll be able to stick to the lease terms and make sure you perform all maintenance and cleaning tasks outlined in the agreement.
 If you uphold your end of the agreement and your landlord does not return your deposit, review the Colorado landlord-tenant laws and speak with a legal professional.

 Your standard weekly cleaning routine is not going to be enough to satisfy the move-out requirements.
-Depending on the requirements of your lease, leaving your apartment clean rather than spotless may result in you losing your security deposit.
+Depending on your lease requirements, leaving your apartment clean rather than spotless may result in you losing your security deposit.
 As you pack, start cleaning.
 Wipe down the cabinets, remove any sticky residue from the countertops, and look around the corners of the rooms for cobwebs and sweep them away.
 Once your belongings are packed up, you’ll want to repair any holes in the walls and take the time to sweep or vacuum the floors thoroughly.
-The cleaner your apartment is, the less likely your landlord will be to find things to charge you with.
+The cleaner your apartment is, the less likely your landlord will find things to charge you with.

 Don’t Forget the Appliances.